 Science and STEM Lead, Sam Holyman explains the importance of reviewing advanced information content from GCSE Science to appropriately plan for the teaching materials for the new cohort of students in A Level Chemistry.

-Many students are scared of maths and do not even attempt questions with a mathematical feel.
-Sam Holyman shares tips on how to encourage students to give it a go in the mathematical questions in the examinations.
+Sam Holyman shares tips on how to encourage students to try the mathematical questions in Science examinations.

-Sam Holyman outlines required practicals for GCSE and A-level Science specifications that they are studying, including why they are vital in the school curriculum.
+Sam Holyman outlines required practicals for GCSE and A-level Science specifications and why they are vital in the school curriculum.

 As we head towards Mock season for our GCSE groups, we are still unsure of the importance of this set of exams.
 In the past, Mocks gave students a little bit of the experience of what to expect in the real exam season, but this time, they could contribute to their actual GCSE grade if the examinations get cancelled for the third year running due to the Covid-19 global Pandemic.
 So, Mocks are more important than ever but how do we prepare our students best?